san-ghun/tiny42/README.md

-# tiny42 - Docker Development Environment Manager
+# tiny42 - Keep on coding with your portable 42

 > Inspired from the [Dorker](https://github.com/Scarletsang/Dorker) by [Scarletsang](https://github.com/Scarletsang)